 - Not important and not urgent

-If you think about it for a second, you realize that the Eisenhower Matrix can help you not only with prioritizing what you work on today, but also with deciding which big projects to work on.
-The matrix helps you distinguish between what is important and what is urgent.
+The Eisenhower Matrix can help you with both prioritizing what you work on today and deciding which big projects to work on.
+The real value of the tool is how it helps you distinguish between what is important and what is urgent.

 The Difference Between Urgent and Important